ni/nisystemlink-clients-python/docs/getting_started.rst

    :language: python
    :linenos:

-Data Frame API
+DataFrame API
 -------

 Overview
 ~~~~~~~~

-The :class:`.DataFrameClient` class is the primary entry point of the Data Frame API.
+The :class:`.DataFrameClient` class is the primary entry point of the DataFrame API.

 When constructing a :class:`.DataFrameClient`, you can pass an
 :class:`.HttpConfiguration` (like one retrieved from the